VerseDB organizes comics into three levels: Titles, Series, and Issues. Each level does something different when you collect, track, or review.

 - Characters appearing throughout the series

-- Cover image and any variant covers
+- Cover image and any variants

-- Release date, page count, and price
+- Release date, cover date, page count, and price

 - Full credits (writer, artist, colorist, letterer, editor)